 Dallas, TX, Schools with Finance Programs

-There are at least two schools in the city of Dallas that offer finance programs and another just outside the city limits.
+At least two schools in the city of Dallas offer finance programs and another is just outside the city limits.
 This article looks at those institutions, none more than 25 minutes from downtown Dallas, and at the degree programs they offer.
 There's also a table of data about each school, such as the enrollment and tuition, which prospective students can refer to as they make a decision regarding their education.
 At the end of the article is a listing of a few more area schools with finance studies.

 - The closest school to the downtown area is Southern Methodist University (SMU), which is about five miles away.
 SMU offers Bachelor of Business Administration programs in finance and financial consulting, a Master of Business Administration program in finance and a Master of Science in Finance.

-- Another option is The University of Texas at Dallas (UT Dallas) in Richardson, TX, about 17 miles from downtown Dallas.
+- Another option is The University of Texas at Dallas (UT Dallas) in Richardson, TX, about ten miles from downtown Dallas.
 UT Dallas offers bachelor's, master's and doctoral programs with studies in finance.

 Southern Methodist (SMU) University